BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_Joint Guidelines on Risk Factors.pdf.md

 --- Page 44 ---

-![An image displaying the logos of the European Securities and Markets Authority (ESMA) and the European Insurance and Occupational Pensions Authority (EIOPA) side-by-side on a white background.
-The ESMA logo features a circle of blue stars, while the EIOPA logo has a blue geometric design.

-esma European Securities and
-Markets Authority
-eiopa
-EUROPEAN INSURANCE
-AND OCCUPATIONAL PENSIONS AUTHORITY](#)

-![This is a header image for a document or presentation titled "THE RISK FACTORS GUIDELINES" from the European Banking Authority (EBA).
-It features the official blue logo of the EBA below the title.

-THE RISK FACTORS GUIDELINES
-EBA
-EUROPEAN
-BANKING
-AUTHORITY](#)
 ## Chapter 4: Sectoral guidelines for money remitters

-![This is the text-based logo for the Joint Committee of the European Supervisory Authorities.
-The text is in a grey, sans-serif font on a white background.

-JOINT COMMITTEE OF THE EUROPEAN
-SUPERVISORY AUTHORITIES](#)

 128. Money remitters are payment institutions that have been authorised in line with Directive